CSAFE-ISU/bulletAnalyzr/README.md

 ### Launch the app (~1 minute)

-- Open RStudio
+- Open RStudio.
-- Open the BulletAnalyzr R project
+- Open the BulletAnalyzr R project.
-  - Click Open Project in the top-right corner
+  - Click Open Project in the top-right corner.
-  - Select the bulletAnalyzer-main folder that you unzipped during installation
+  - Select the bulletAnalyzer folder that you unzipped during installation.
-  - Select the RStudio project File named rstudio.Rproj
+  - Select the RStudio project File named rstudio.Rproj.
-- In the bottom-right panel of RStudio, navigate to the Files tab and double-click the app folder to open it
+- In the bottom-right panel of RStudio, navigate to the Files tab and double-click the app folder to open it.
   <p align="center">
     <img src="www/readme-app-folder.png" alt="App folder" width="50%">
     <br>
-    <em>Navigate to the app folder and double-click to open.</em>
+    <em>Open the app folder on the Files tab in RStudio.</em>
   </p>
-- Open the server.R file
+- Click the server.R file to open it in RStudio's main window.
-- Click Run App
+- Click Run App in the main window to launch the app.
   <p align="center">
     <img src="www/readme-run-app.png" alt="App folder" width="50%">
     <br>
-    <em>Navigate to the app folder and double-click to open.</em>
+    <em>Click Run App to launch the app.</em>
   </p>
+- Alternatively, you can launch the app by typing `r shiny::runApp("app")` in the console.
+The server.R file does not need to be opened first in this case.
-- The start page will appear
+- The start page will appear.
-- Click Begin
+- Click Begin.
   <p align="center">
     <img src="www/readme-welcome.png" alt="Begin button" width="50%">
     <br>